Policies on This Page

 Cancelled or Missed Sessions

-• If you cancel or miss a session with less than 48 hours’ notice, your session fee will be deducted from your account (you will be charged the full session fee).
+If you cancel or miss a session with less than 48 hours’ notice, your session will be deducted from your account and you are not entitled to a refund.

-• Cancellations made with more than 48 hours’ notice: your fee will remain on your account and can be used for a future appointment.
+Cancellations made with more than 48 hours’ notice: your session will remain active on your account and can be used for a future appointment within six months after booking, after which it will expire.

 Rescheduling